 Choosing Between NAS and SAN for Your Business

 Selecting the right storage unit for your business can be difficult.
 If your business wants to create a centralized file storage system or needs more file storage, NAS is a good choice.
-But if your business is a larger enterprise with large storage requirements and read write performance is require, then a SAN is better suited.
+But if your business is a larger enterprise with large storage requirements and read to write performance is required, then a SAN is better suited.